HarryBrisson/brissonstagram/README.md

 `python3 snackablize_videos.py`

+## editing the videos into clips

+if you've already done the above steps, then all you'll need to do is the following

 ### add additional credentials

 similar to how you did previously, you'll just want to add credentials for twitter & gmail